Alliance Climate Control Terms & Conditions

 (f) the Goods and Services will be provided and any materials used in doing the work will be reasonably fit for the specified purpose or result, if the Customer expressly makes it known to the Supplier the particular purpose for which the Goods and Services are required or the result that the Customer desires the Goods and Services to achieve, so as to show that the Customer relied on the Supplier’s skill and judgment.

-22.1 The Customer warrants that it has not relied upon any warranty, representation, statement, offer or documentation made or provided by or on behalf of the Supplier.
+21.1 The Customer warrants that it has not relied upon any warranty, representation, statement, offer or documentation made or provided by or on behalf of the Supplier not expressly contained in these Terms.

 (a) any event or circumstance beyond the Supplier’s reasonable control;